12 Sparse PK Sampling

 1. At each timepoint, compute the mean concentration across subjects (pooling all subjects sampled at that time)

-2. Apply the lin up / log down trapezoidal rule to the mean profile to get AUClast
+2. Apply the linear trapezoidal rule to the mean profile to get AUClast (sparse AUC uses linear weights — see sparse_auc_weight_linear — as required by the Nedelman–Jia variance)

 4. Return AUClast ± SE and degrees of freedom